 Troop 4024 follows the "Patrol Method" for organizing and training our Scouts.
-Patrols are the building blocks of a Boy Scout Troop.
+Patrols are the building blocks of a Scout Troop.
 A patrol is a small group of Scouts who work together as a team, learn and develop skills as a group, and jointly share the responsibility for the patrol's success.
 They gain confidence by serving in positions of patrol leadership.
 All patrol members enjoy the friendship, sense of belonging, and achievements of the patrol and of each of its members.

-Scouts are placed into patrols, each patrol consisting of typically 4 to 8 Scouts with a mixture of ages from 12 to 17.
+Scouts are placed into patrols, each patrol consisting of typically 4 to 8 Scouts with a mixture of ages from 11 to 17.
 New Scouts bridging over to our Troop in the spring are placed in one or more "New Scout Patrol(s)" with senior Scouts serving as guides also known as "Troop Guides".
 Patrols elect their Patrol Leader (PL), choose their unique patrol name and patch, and design and make their patrol flag.
 The Troop is led by a Senior Patrol Leader (SPL) and guided by the Scoutmaster.
 The SPL is typically a more senior and experienced Scout.

 Scouts may choose to run for leadership positions within their Patrol or within the overall Troop.
 Elections for leadership positions are held every six months.
 The term for most positions is six months, but the term for SPL may be extended to a year to provide greater continuity in leadership.
+The troop for girls and the troop for boys will elect separate leadership.